ucl-pond/pySuStaIn/README.md

 ### Possible errors during installation

-1. During the installation of `awkde`, an error may appear, but then the installation _should_ continue and be successful.
+- During the installation of `awkde`, an error may appear, but then the installation _should_ continue and be successful.
 Note that you need `pip` version 18.1+ for this installation to work.
-2. The installation uses `numpy` and requires an older version of `setuptools` (< 65).
-See [Troubleshooting](#troubleshooting) below.

 ## Install option 2 (for simply using pySuStaIn as a package): direct install from repository